Magnetization, excitations, and microwave power absorption in transition-metal/rare-earth ferrimagnets with disorder: Inversion of the Néel vector on the RE concentration and temperature

-Fig. \ref{Fig_Spin-flip-on_c}(bottom) shows $z$ component of the average total spin defined by Eq. (\ref{m_vec_def}), as well as that of the total magnetic moment normalized by that of the TM spins defined by Eq. (\ref{mu_vec_def}), One can see that $\mu_{z}=\mathrm{const}>0$ in the transient region, while $m_{z}$ crosses the zero level twice.
+Figure \ref{Fig_Spin-flip-on_c}(bottom) shows $z$ component of the average total spin defined by Eq. (\ref{m_vec_def}), as well as that of the total magnetic moment normalized by that of the TM spins defined by Eq. (\ref{mu_vec_def}), One can see that $\mu_{z}=\mathrm{const}>0$ in the transient region, while $m_{z}$ crosses the zero level twice.
 Similar results were obtained for nonzero anisotropy, if $H>H_{+}$ given by Eq. (\ref{Hpm_at_compensation}).
+The intermediate spin-flop phase was also studied in Ref. \citep{Haltz-PRB2022} within the mean-field approximation.

 The spin-flip transition on temperature is similar to that on the RE concentration.
 The results for $c=0.7$ and $c=1$ in the case of zero anisotropy are shown in Fig. \ref{Fig_Spin-flip-on_T}.
-Here also, the intermediate spin-flop phase is disordered stronger than the surrounding collinear phase, even in the absence of the local concentration fluctuations for the dense ferrite, $c=1.$
+Here also, the intermediate spin-flop phase disordering, measured by $\delta m_{S,z}$, is stronger than that of the surrounding collinear phase, even in the absence of the local concentration fluctuations for the dense ferrimagnet, $c=1.$ For $c=0.7$, the spin-flop phase exists in the range $0.215\leq T/(SJ)\leq0.236$, between the dashed vertical lines in the figure.

+Let us rewrite these results in real units.
+Using $J=11\times10^{-22}$J \citep{Berges2022}, $S=3/2$, and $g=2.2$, one obtains the existence region of the spin-flop phase $25.7\mathrm{K}\leq T\leq28.2\mathrm{K}$ at the applied field $H=0.81$T. The MM compensation temperature, according Eq. (\ref{mu_spin-flop_region}), is in the middle of this narrow interval, that is, $T_{M}=26.0$K.